Turkmenistan Travel Advice

 Recent Security Risk Events

-Although the threat of terrorism is low, be aware that there are threats against certain nationalities which may be targeted when visiting the Middle East and Asia.
+Although the threat of terrorism is low, the best travel advice for Turkmenistan is to be aware that there are threats against certain nationalities which may be targeted when visiting the Middle East and Asia.
 Groups such as the Islamic Movement of Uzbekistan and al-Qaida remain active in Central Asia, and the Eastern Turkistan Islamic Movement, in the Afghanistan-Pakistan region.
 Although unlikely, please remain vigilant especially at locations which may be targets such as popular tourist destinations and be cautious during political or religious times of the year.

 There are current restrictions in place for sensitive areas in the country.
 You will be required to apply for a permit to travel to restricted zones, which can take around ten days to process.
 The restricted areas are as follows:

 - Border areas with Iran, Uzbekistan, and Afghanistan